Chai Chong Yii

-Chai Chong Yii (蔡崇语, 1935 – 3 May 2022) was a China-born Singaporean former politician.
+Chai Chong Yii (1935 – 3 May 2022) was a China-born Singaporean former politician.
 A former member of the People's Action Party (PAP), he served as the Member of Parliament representing Bukit Batok Single Member Constituency from 1972 to 1988.

 He also served as Minister of State and later Senior Minister of State of Education from 1972 to 1974 and 1975 to 1981 respectively, the Minister of State of Communications from 1974 to 1975, and the Senior Minister of State of Culture from January 1981 to May 1981.

 Early life and education

 Chai was born in 1935 in China to peasants.
 His family migrated to Malaya (present-day Malaysia) when the Japanese started attacking coastal China.
 He spent his childhood in Taiping, Perak and attended Chung Ling High School and Nanyang University.
 He worked as a hawker and primary school teacher before entering Nanyang University.
 He took accounting and graduated in 1959 with a Bachelor in Commerce.
 He worked at Shell for 6 years before serving as the bursar of Nanyang University from 1965 to 1972.